Gas Patio Heaters

 Never mind the weather

 Whereas some electric heaters can be unsuitable for open-air use during rain, snow or other wet weather, gas models have no electrical component.
-Gas heaters can be left outdoors indefinitely.
+Gas heaters can be left outdoors all year.

-To help protect your gas garden heater when not in use, be sure to safeguard it with a weather and guano-resistant cover.
+To help protect your gas garden heater when not in use, be sure to safeguard it with a Sherpa weather and guano-resistant cover.
+These really do save money in the long run.

 The price is right